SIBarcodeNetwork/ReadtheDocsMaster/Docs/exporting_fasta.rst

 Exporting Sequences in FASTA format
 ===================================

-In Geneious Prime, gather all assemblies or consensus sequences to be exported into a local folder.
+In Geneious Prime, gather all assembled contigs or consensus sequences to be exported into a local folder.

 Make sure the most up-to-date metadata are associated with the sequences.
-To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GeOMe FIMS and Biocode LIMS data.
+To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GEOME FIMS and Biocode LIMS data.

-If assemblies or consensus sequences need to be renamed, follow the :ref:`Batch_rename-link` instructions.
+If contigs or consensus sequences need to be renamed, follow the :ref:`Batch_rename-link` instructions.

 To export the documents in FASTA format, first select all relevant documents, then follow one of the two options outlined below depending on file type.

-**To export from assembly files**: click on “Export” in the toolbar, then select “Export other” and “Consensus”.
+**To export from contig files**: click on “Export” in the toolbar, then select “Export other” and “Consensus”.

 .. figure:: /images/geneious_export_other_consensus.png
  :align: center